Track Customer Deposit Balances

 Run the search and process the results

-This section of script runs the saved search you created find the sales order related to the deposit application along with the values for its current total deposited.
+This section of the script runs the saved search you created to find the sales order related to the deposit application and its current total deposited.

 Add the following code within the afterSubmit entry point script: